 Symptoms of sleep apnea as cataloged by Sleepapnea.org:

 - Loud snoring

-- Periods of not breathing (apnea)
+- Not breathing for periods (apnea)

-- Awakening not rested in the morning
+- Awakening not rested

 - Morning headaches